It's said "The early bird catches the worm".

 You see, in speaking of fowlish punctuality, the statement suggests a bird's ability to also appear on time and/or late.

-Logically, punctual & late birds catch the worm, too, or a)early birds would just be "birds" due to every bird possessing the same punctilious habits, or b) anything other than "early" would then fall out of the sky as a result of malnutrition, starvation, and irreversable deadness.
+Logically, punctual and late birds both catch the worm or a)early birds would be "birds" due to every bird possessing the same timely habits, or b) anything other than "early" would then fall out of the sky as a result of malnutrition, starvation, and irreversible deadness.

-I surmise that only the most agile bird could indeed "catch" a worm, early or otherwise.
-Not to mention the unlikelyhood of any worm enduring the bird's schedule of prompt attendence.
+I surmise that only the most agile bird could indeed "catch" a worm, early or otherwise and most likely owing to claws or lack of opposable thumbs.
+Not to mention the unlikelihood of any worm enduring the bird's prompt schedule.

 Bird and worm, for sake of argument, may or may not live according to the same time-table but we'll assume worm's schedule is relative to the early bird's or, theoretically speaking, the "bird" as a whole to make the statement more logical.